What Does Pre Foreclosure NOD Mean

 Pros

-The biggest benefit of pre-foreclosure are:
+The biggest benefits of pre-foreclosure are:

 • Gives you time to gather all the necessary documentation and paperwork you’ll need to stop the foreclosure process.